AparGarg99/video_uploader/Readme.md

 ## Instagram Account Creation

 #### To run the bot, use this command
 ```
 python 1_instagram_account_creation.py
 ```

 ### Description
 This Python script automates the creation of Instagram accounts using Selenium WebDriver.
 It utilizes temporary email services or SMS activation APIs for verification purposes.
 Additionally, it interacts with a PostgreSQL database to manage account information.

 ### Flow
 The bot will first open a chrome browser and open instagram.com, then head to the sign up page.
 For email it will rely on temp-mail or sms-activate.
-If temp-mail is used it will open a new tab and open temp-mail site and get the email using clipboard.
+If temp-mail is used it will open a new window and open temp-mail site and get the email using clipboard.
 If the clipboard doesn't work it will take a screenshot and get the email from there.
-Then the email is used in the sign up page for instagram.
-Once the OTP is generated the OTP will be used for account verification.
+Then the email is used in the sign up page for instagram in a different window.
+Once the OTP is generated it will be used for account verification.
 Once the account is verified it will be saved to the db.

 ### Configuration
 The bot can be configured to use `Proxy`, `SMS-Activate`, `Temp-mail`.

-To enable proxy usage, set:
+To enable proxy usage:
 ```
 USE_PROXY = True
 ```

 ### You can only use either SMS-activate or Temp-mail

-To use SMS-Activate
+To use SMS-Activate:
 ```
 USE_SMS_ACTIVE = True
 ```

-To use Temp-mail
+To use Temp-mail:
 ```
 USE_TEMP_MAIL = True
 ```